AgentSanchez/SeriousKeyBot/README.md

 This will also generate a log.log file.

+When the bot runs out of keys you must stop it provide it a new keys.txt file and start it back up

 # Build requirements
  - Import the `build.gradle` file and everything should work out fine.
 Just do a gradle build and it should generate fine.
 It will generate a shadowed jar _-complete.jar_ with all dependencies included.